Woodvale Lodge, Laghey Village, Co. Donegal, Lag, Co. Donegal, F94 X5N8

 At the Upper End of Local Sales

-At €450,000, this home is priced above what similar properties sold for — buyers at this level tend to overpay without a defined ceiling.
+At €450,000, this home is priced well above what similar properties sold for in this area.
+Overpayment risk is high at this level.
+A structured bid strategy is critical.

-6 closed sales nearby · 13mo recency · Moderate confidence · Property Price Register
+21 closed sales nearby · 22mo recency · High confidence · Property Price Register

 Sources: PPR, SEAI, OPW, planning records.